sigp/lighthouse/book/src/advanced-release-candidates.md

 Github will clearly show such releases as a "Pre-release" and they *will not* show up on [sigp/lighthouse/releases/latest].
-However, release candidates *will* show up on the [sigp/lighthouse/releases] page, so **please pay attention to avoid the release candidates when you're looking for stable Lighthouse**.
+However, release candidates *will* show up on the [sigp/lighthouse/releases] page, so **please pay attention to avoid the release candidates when you're looking for a stable Lighthouse**.

 From time to time, Lighthouse may use the terms "release candidate" and "pre release" interchangeably.
 A pre release is identical to a release candidate.